-In the modern regulatory state, the attorney or regulatory affairs manager is looked to for counseling on more than just the meaning of black letter law, but also for guidance and leadership in dealing with agencies, particularly in adverse or high-stakes situations.
-This course provides students with an introduction to regulatory affairs as these issues apply to the regulation of food.
+In the modern regulatory state, the attorney or regulatory affairs manager is looked to for counseling on more than just the meaning of the letter of the law but also for guidance and leadership in dealing with agencies, particularly in complex or difficult situations.

-Among other concepts, this course covers: the nature of the regulatory process; the role of regulatory affairs; the practical application of regulatory affairs; tools and strategies; the nature of assessing and communicating risk; quality controls and management; compliance; and judicial review of agency decisions.
+This course provides skill development for leadership in food regulatory issues, including working with government agencies in adverse or high-stakes situations, achieving the central purpose of regulation, and the control of risks to the public.
 All reading assignments will be available as downloads within the modules or via the provided URLs.
 The course syllabus is subject to change each semester but generally covers the following topics:

 - Introduction to regulatory affairs

-This course is offered in the spring semester.
+This course is offered in the fall semester.